Caddebostan

-Caddebostan is a neighbourhood in the Kadıköy district inside the city of Istanbul, Turkey.
-It has a population of 20,170 (2023).
-The 1.663 km² Caddebostan is bordered by the neighbourhoods of Fenerbahçe in the west, Göztepe and Erenköy in the north, and Suadiye in the east.
-Modern day Caddebostan roughly corresponds to the ancient Byzantine town, Rouphinianai.
+Caddebostan is a neighborhood in the Kadıköy district, on the Asian side of Istanbul, Turkey.
+It has a population of 20,170 (2025).
+Covering an area of 1.663 km², Caddebostan is bordered by the neighborhoods of Fenerbahçe in the west, Göztepe and Erenköy in the north, and Suadiye in the east.
+It is a generally flat neighbourhood with a shoreline to the Marmara Sea.
+Present-day Caddebostan roughly corresponds to the ancient Byzantine town of Rouphinianai.
+A research done by Marmara Municipalities Union in 2026 put Caddebostan at 4th place for quality of life among 745 Istanbul neighbourhoods.

-Previously a summer resort place with only mansions used as summer houses and a dock, Caddebostan is currently a residential and attractive area for the shopping and eating possibilities it offers, especially on the Bağdat Avenue.
-Aside from the busy shopping street, the Caddebostan Coast is the neighbourhood's coast where people can walk, ride a bike and enjoy facilities the Dalyan Park on the coast has to offer such as sport fields and playgrounds.
-It is also possible to see some historical mansions like the Ragıp Pasha Mansion situated on the coast.

-In recent years, Caddebostan has received a great amount of popularity for its location near the sea and its high development, with people starting to move to the neighbourhood to "escape" the "more crowded" European side of Istanbul.
-This led to the area surrounded by Bağdat Street suffering from traffic and overcrowdedness.
+Originally a summer resort area with mansions, beaches, and a ferry pier, Caddebostan is now a residential neighborhood with mostly midrise buildings.
+It is known for Bağdat Avenue, one of Istanbul’s major shopping and dining streets.
+The Caddebostan Coast is a popular waterfront promenade and includes a dedicated bicycle lane, which is relatively uncommon in the city.
+Compared with many other parts of Istanbul, Caddebostan has a higher level of walkability and more green space.
+Several bus lines pass through the neighbourhood, and a metro station is under construction.

 History

-In the Byzantine period, Rouphinianai (also spelled Ruphinianus), or Drys refers to Caddebostan and the surrounding area.
+In the Byzantine period, Rouphinianai (also spelled Ruphinianus), or Drys, referred to Caddebostan and the surrounding area.
 Rouphinianai was a port town presumed to have been located about 5 kilometers east of Chalcedon.
 The settlement had a harbor, dock, palace and several religious buildings.
-The town took its name from ruler Flavius Rufinus, while the name Drys likely comes from a magnificently large oak tree spotted in or near the area as Drys has a similar meaning to oak.
+The town took its name from Flavius Rufinus, who served as the Praetorian prefect of the East for the emperor Theodosius I, as well as for his son Arcadius, under whom Rufinus exercised significant influence in the state affairs.
+The name Drys probably referred to a magnificently large oak tree spotted in or near the area, as Drys has a similar meaning to oak.

-In the Ottoman times, Caddebostan was referred to as Cadı Bostanı ("witch garden"), as outlaws commonly hid in the neighborhood.
-In 1906, the Ragıp Pasha Mansion was built by August Jasmund who also constructed the Sirkeci railway station.
-In the Republic era of Turkey, when the neighborhood became more developed, with a dock opening on the shore, the name was changed to Caddebostan, which literally translates to "street garden".
+In the Ottoman period, Caddebostan was referred to as Cadı Bostanı ("Witch Garden"), as outlaws commonly hid in the neighborhood.
+The Ragıp Pasha Mansion (1906) in Caddebostan was designed by German (Prussian) architect August Jasmund, who also designed the nearby Tevhide Hanım Mansion (1906) belonging to Ragıp Pasha's daughter Tevhide Hanım.
+In the Republic era of Turkey, when the neighborhood became more developed, with a commuter ferry pier opening on the shore, the name was changed to Caddebostan, which literally means "Avenue garden".

-In 1930, a separate neighborhood unit was created for Caddebostan, separating it from Erenköy and Göztepe.
-The neighborhood became a place for entertainment with its beaches and a casino opening in the 40's.
-(Currently, the casino is closed.)
-In the 60's, Caddebostan and the surrounding area started rapidly urbanizing.
-In 1985, the Caddebostan Coast was filled which increased Caddebostan's popularity further, though this led to the closure of the dock.
+In 1930, a separate neighborhood unit was created for Caddebostan, detaching it from Erenköy and Göztepe.
+The neighborhood became a place for entertainment with its beaches and a casino which opened in the 1940s.
+The largest casino in the quarter was Caddebostan Maksim Gazinosu (the Caddebostan branch of the original Maksim Gazinosu in Beyoğlu), where famous Turkish singers used to perform live until 1996, when the casino was closed and its building, which has retained its exterior appearance, was internally restructured to become the present-day Caddebostan MMM Migros supermarket.